linux-system-roles/network/README.md

   via the `up` or `down` [states](#state) -- unless of course, there are other components that watch the ifcfg files and react on changes.

+- The initscripts provider requires the different profiles to be in the right order when they depend on each other, for example the bonding master device needs to be specified before the slave devices.

+- When removing a profile for NetworkManager it will also take the connection down and possibly remove virtual interfaces.
+With the initscripts provider removing a profile does not change its current runtime state (this is going to be the case for NetworkManager in the future, too.).

 - For NetworkManager, modifying a connection with autoconnect enabled may result in the activation of the new profile on a previously disconnected interface.
 Also, deleting a NetworkManager connection that is currently active